 Using fine ground coffee for a cold brew can lead to over extraction and bitterness because of high acidity.
 Decrease the cold brewing time by 25 to 50% when using finely ground beans, this can be anywhere from 6 to 16 hours.
 Less coffee is required for a cold brew when using a fine ground.

 Coarse ground coffee is more appropriate for the normal 12 to 24 hours cold brew because the water has plenty of time to draw the flavors out.
+See my top picks for coffee for cold brew.

 However, some people like the taste of “over extracted” grounds.
 (We just call it strong coffee) Maybe you only have fine ground coffee on hand.
 Waiting a little longer for it to drip through your filters will be worth it if there’s no alternative.
+Check out the best flat burr coffee grinders if you want to try this for yourself.

 I like to experiment and break the rules to make my own “self informed” decisions.
 So let’s look at the best way to make a cold brew with fine ground beans.